pilon33/jfv-challenge-subsidiary/README.md

 ## How it works:
-## 0.1 Let's install PostgreSQL onto your operating system.
+## 0.1 Let's install PostgreSQL into your operating system.

 As an open source object-relational database management system, PostgreSQL available for MacOS, Linux, and Windows.